Your Support Makes A Difference

 To learn more about Rosenwald Schools in Mecklenburg County, visit HistorySouth.org.

-Alongside our community partners, the Museum is working to develop a detailed plan for re-locating the Siloam School, stabilizing the structure, and working with the community to find new uses for it.
+Together with our community partners, the Museum developed a detailed plan for relocating the Siloam School, stabilizing the structure, and finding new uses for it.

-The Museum will use the structure as a teaching resource, a window into aspects of life of rural African American families in Mecklenburg County in the early 20th-century – and a prism through which we can better view issues of social-justice in the 21st-century.
+Based on extensive community input, the museum uses the structure as a teaching resource, a window into aspects of life for rural African American families in Mecklenburg County in the early 20th-century – and a prism through which we can better view issues of social justice in the 21st-century.

 We've seen incredible commitments from public partners and private contributions, including commitments from The Gambrell Foundation, Mecklenburg County, Lowes, Tribute Companies, Sandra Wilcox Conway, the City of Charlotte, Porter Durham, Bank of America, Hoffman Mechanical, and Walmart.
 Initial Fundraising for the project raised $1.2 million to save and restore the school.
 Ongoing funding will remain crucial to emmeshing the school in the broader programming of the Museum.
 Continued donations remain most welcomed.